Ricardo Bordallo: Bordallo-Sablan Gubernatorial Ticket (1974)

 Bordallo's wife, Madeleine, also proved to be a passionate and untiring campaigner and helped draw many supporters to the organization.
 This organization and base of supporters would prove valuable when Bordallo ran again in the 1974 election.
 Madeleine Bordallo was most known for her humanitarian pursuits.
 She sponsored many civil cultural events including the Guam Symphony and a program for instructing children in the Suzuki method of violin.

 Bordallo ran for governor for a second time in 1974, this time with Rudolph "Rudy" Guerrero Sablan.
 They were up against four other Democratic tickets: Manuel Guerrero and running mate David D.L.
 Flores; Pedro C. Sanchez and Esteban U. Torres; and Joaquin C. "Kin" Arriola and Theodore "Ted" Nelson.
 Dick Taitano was the manager of the Bordallo-Sablan campaign and broadened the organization he had set up in 1970.
 This organization proved decisive, and Bordallo-Sablan easily beat the other Democratic teams.

-Bordallo-Sablan then went on to beat the Camacho-Moylan team, which had just barely beat the Republican rival team of Paul Calvo and Antonio Palomo in the primary.
+The Bordallo-Sablan team then went on to beat the Camacho-Moylan team, which had just barely beat the Republican rival team of Paul Calvo and Antonio Palomo in the primary.
 Calvo ran as a write-in candidate in the general election, drawing support from Camacho-Moylan, and Bordallo-Sablan won by less than 600 of the 22,000-plus votes.

-First term 1975–79
+First term 1975–1979

 Bordallo's first term in office, from 1975 to 1979, was contentious.
 He was characterized as highly charismatic but highly controversial.
 Someone wasn't afraid to speak his mind on any issue.
 During this time the issue of independence, statehood, commonwealth status or continuation as a U.S. territory was put to the voters.
 Senator Paul Bordallo, his brother, favored independence.
 The voters elected to keep the status quo as a dependent territory.
 Bordallo was successful in securing $367 million for typhoon reconstruction, capital improvement project and Government of Guam investments.
 A new was secured at the Guam Memorial Hospital.